ethangutk/Outrageous-Blades/README.md

 <br>

 #### 🔔 Buying Bells
 In Outrageous Blades, players could also buy Bells directly using ROBUX.
-This menu was also a considerable contribution to making some pocket cash.
-The exchange rate would become better the more bells the player would purchase.
+This menu also makes a considerable contribution to making some pocket cash.
+The exchange rate would become better the more bells the player purchases.
 <br>

 <p align="center">